 How to Claim Norwegian Air Strike Compensation

-- Complete our form.
-You’ll need to provide details including your flight number, date, and what went wrong.
+- Complete this form.
+You’ll need to provide details like your flight number, date, and the problem you faced.